Lotes/beads3d/README.md

 This project provides the source code for a website for making ironing beads images in 3D.
 You can upload an OBJ file, "voxelify" it to a desired size to an image and then colorize it.
-It will also be possible to draw 2D images.

 TODO
 ----